 Prestige Nursing + Care’s homecare services are privately-funded, either by you, or a family member, or your authorised representative.
 The costs of providing our homecare may be supported by a Local Authority or CCG, which is part of the NHS.

 If you need temporary care upon discharge from hospital, you may be eligible for support to help you recover from an illness or operation.
 The hospital staff should assess your needs and, if eligible, arrange care before you leave hospital.
 This care, called intermediate, re-ablement or aftercare, is free for a maximum of 6 weeks

 If you need support with day-to-day tasks, or you need to move into a care home, your Local Authority may help with the some or all of the costs of care.
 Social care is means tested.
-The threshold for savings and assets.

 The thresholds for savings and assets currently (2019) are:

 Wales £24,000 (care at home) or £40,000 (care in care home)

 Scotland £27,250 or free if you are 65 and over.